hitodama/elfldr/README.md

 --server					// use server (5053) input, and debug (5052) if enabled --debug						// enable debug mode
 --no-debug					// disable debug mode
+--threading					// enable threading mode (multiple elfs can be executed async - to close the server, send a non-elf - this mode does not print return codes)
+--no-threading				// disable threading mode (only one elf runs blocking)
 ```
 ###Examples
 ####Local
 ```
-// build for ps4
+// build for the ps4
 make clean && make debug=true

-// build for local system
+// build for the local system
 make clean && make debug=true target=x86-64 memory=emulate
-Now you can try: bin/ldr ../../libps4-examples/libless/stress/bin/stress
+//Now you can try: bin/ldr ../../libps4-examples/libless/stress/bin/stress

-make clean && make debug=true target=x86-64 memory=emulate server=true
+// use args to dynamically set modes make clean && make target=x86-64
-Now you can try: bin/ldr
-Then connect to 5052 and send the file over 5053 node client.js 127.0.0.1
+Now you can try: bin/ldr --debug --server --memory-emulate --threading Then connect to 5052 and send the file over 5053 node client.js 127.0.0.1 node client.js 127.0.0.1 5053 ../../libps4-examples/libless/stress/bin/stress
 node client.js 127.0.0.1 5053 ../../libps4-examples/libless/stress/bin/stress
 ```
 ####PS4
 ```
-#Start server
+// Start server
 node server.js

-#Browse to server
+// Browse to server
-# Wait until it hangs in step 5
+// Wait until it hangs in step 5
-# Connect debug channel (if build with DEBUG=1 make)
-node client.js 192.168.1.45
+// Connect debug channel (if build with DEBUG=1 make) node client.js 192.168.1.45

-# Send file
+// Send file
 node client.js 192.168.1.45 5053 ../../libps4-examples/libless/stress/bin/stress
-# Return code is not returned to the browser (0 is)
+// Return code is not returned to the browser (0 is)
-# Use debug or your own IO channel (socket) for that
+// Use your own IO channel (socket) or debug
 ```

 # Internals